ota-meshi/eslint-plugin-math/docs/rules/prefer-math-trunc.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Math.trunc()` instead of other truncations.
+This rule aims to enforce the use of `Math.trunc()` instead of other truncation methods for removing the fractional part of numbers.

+`Math.trunc()` provides several advantages over alternative approaches:

+- **Clarity of intent**: Immediately obvious that you're truncating to an integer
+- **Simplicity**: Single function call instead of conditional logic
+- **Consistency**: Standardized approach across all numeric ranges
+- **Performance**: Optimized native implementation
+- **Reliability**: Works correctly with all finite numbers, including very large values

 <eslint-code-block fix>